Coming up...

 Join Mathateca at the Festival of Women and Girls in Science banner

-Join us at Tūranga from 10am-3pm Saturday 15th February for an inspiring and hands-on STEM festival perfect for scientists aged 5-15 and their whānau.
+Join us at Tūranga from 10am-3pm Saturday 21st February for an inspiring and hands-on STEM expo perfect for scientists aged 5-15 and their whānau.

 Mathateca Logic Puzzle Workshops